 And through all of her endeavors, Stacey’s work and dedication to Indian Country has not gone unnoticed.
 She was awarded the National Center for American Indian Enterprise Development’s “Native American 40 Under 40,” a prestigious award given to outstanding young Native Americans who have shown excellence and are playing a significant role in shaping Indian Country for the future.

 Tadd Johnson -- Co-Host and Co-Producer

 Tadd Johnson is an enrolled member of the Bois Forte Band of Chippewa.
 He is an attorney and a Professor at the University of Minnesota Duluth where he is the Head of the American Indian Studies Department.
 Johnson served as a tribal attorney for over twenty years, but has also served as a tribal court judge, a tribal administrator and is a frequent lecturer on American Indian history and Federal Indian law.
 He spent five years with the U.S. House of Representatives, ultimately becoming staff director and counsel to the Subcommittee on Native American Affairs.
 In 1997, President Clinton appointed Mr. Johnson to chair the National Indian Gaming Commission.
 He earned his B.A. from the University of St. Thomas and his law degree from the University of Minnesota.

 Christina Woods is the field-producer of Native Report.
 As field producer, Christina helps develop stories about events, history, and accomplishments throughout Indian Country.
 She received a Bachelor of Science in Elementary Education and Masters of Educational Leadership from the University of Minnesota.
 Christina taught elementary and middle school students over the course of 20 years before developing charter schools on reservations.

-Christina is an enrolled member of the Bois Fort Band of Chippewa located in Northern Minnesota.
+Christina is an enrolled member of the Bois Forte Band of Chippewa located in Northern Minnesota.